Central & CBD Services FAQs

 We will provide regular updates through the following channels:

-- Emails to library members and updates through our Libraries newsletter
+- Emails to library members and updates through our Your Library newsletter

-Information will also be available for customers through our other branches and Council sites.
+Information will also be available for customers through our other branches and Council websites.

 General contact information

 Branch libraries and community centres are operating as normal and can assist.
-You can also contact the Wellington City i-Site or Council Service Centre with general enquiries.
+You can also contact the Wellington City i-Site or Wellington City Council Service Centre with general enquiries.